Mahayana: Growth

 Buddhist expansion in Asia, from Buddhist heartland in northern India (dark orange) starting 5th century BCE, to Buddhist majority realm (orange) with the exception of China, and historical extent of Buddhism influences (yellow).
 Mahāyāna (red arrow), Theravāda (green arrow), and Tantric-Vajrayāna (blue arrow).
 The overland and maritime "Silk Roads" were interlinked and complementary, forming what scholars have called the "great circle of Buddhism".

 The Mahāyāna movement (or movements) remained quite small until it experienced much growth in the fifth century.
 Very few manuscripts have been found before the fifth century (the exceptions are from Bamiyan).
 According to Walser, "the fifth and sixth centuries appear to have been a watershed for the production of Mahāyāna manuscripts."
 Likewise it is only in the 4th and 5th centuries CE that epigraphic evidence shows some kind of popular support for Mahāyāna, including some possible royal support at the kingdom of Shan shan as well as in Bamiyan and Mathura.

 Still, even after the 5th century, the epigraphic evidence which uses the term Mahāyāna is still quite small and is notably mainly monastic, not lay.
 By this time, Chinese pilgrims, such as Faxian (337–422 CE), Xuanzang (602–664), Yijing (635–713 CE) were traveling to India, and their writings do describe monasteries which they label 'Mahāyāna' as well as monasteries where both Mahāyāna monks and non-Mahāyāna monks lived together.

 After the fifth century, Mahāyāna Buddhism and its institutions slowly grew in influence.
 Some of the most influential institutions became massive monastic university complexes such as Nalanda (established by the 5th-century CE Gupta emperor, Kumaragupta I) and Vikramashila (established under Dharmapala c.
-783 to 820) which were centers of various branches of scholarship, including Mahāyāna philosophy.
+783 to 800 CE) which were centers of various branches of scholarship, including Mahāyāna philosophy.
 The Nalanda complex eventually became the largest and most influential Buddhist center in India for centuries.
 Even so, as noted by Paul Williams, "it seems that fewer than 50 percent of the monks encountered by Xuanzang (Hsüan-tsang; c.
 600–664) on his visit to India actually were Mahāyānists."